-We have generated limited revenues and have incurred significant operating losses since our inception and, as of June 30, 2022, had an accumulated deficit of \$95.5 million.
+We have generated limited revenues and have incurred significant operating losses since our inception.
+As of September 30, 2022, had an accumulated deficit of \$105.4 million.
 We expect to continue to incur significant and increasing expenses and operating losses for the foreseeable future.

-Following the completion of the Business Combination and public listing of our common stock on Nasdaq, we had access to up to \$60.0 million from a share subscription facility entered into in December 2020.
-The 2021 Notes and 2022 Notes limit our ability to execute certain debt and equity financings, including its existing \$60.0 million share subscription facility, while the 2021 Notes and 2022 Notes are outstanding.
+Following the completion of the Business Combination and public listing of our common stock on Nasdaq, we had access to up to \$60.0 million from a share subscription facility under the GEM agreement.
+The 2021 Notes and 2022 Notes limit our ability to execute certain debt and equity financings, including under the GEM Agreement, while the 2021 Notes or 2022 Notes are outstanding.
 Without the availability of proceeds through the share subscription facility, existing cash resources are not sufficient to allow us to fund current planned operations through the next 12 months following the filing of this Quarterly Report on Form 10-Q, which raises substantial doubt about the Company's ability to continue as a going concern.